Unlocking content

 Validation of the signature

-The urls are signed with an RSA256 asymetric key that can be verified with the public Sesamy key.
+The urls are signed with an RSA256 asymmetric key that can be verified with the public Sesamy key.
 The public key is published in a jwks-format here: https://assets.sesamy.com/vault-jwks.json

 This is an example of how to verify the signed url in node-js with typescript: